Here's a run-through of WingtraPilot screen displays during and after flight.

 As the battery approaches a critical state-of-health, the user is notified about this and he will get reminded to replace the flight batteries with new ones.

 The drivetrain performance (motors, speed controllers and propellers) is monitored during flight and you are notified with timely instructions to examine the hardware at an early stage.

-If a drivetrain deficiency is detected during the flight, the flight will be reduced by 5 minutes (warning level) or an immediate RTH is triggered (critical level.
+If a drivetrain deficiency is detected during the flight, the flight will be reduced by 5 minutes (warning level) or an immediate RTH will be triggered (critical level).
 In the warning level, it is recommended to check the propellers and motor misalignment.
-If the warning persists, flying is not recommended and you need to contact Wingtra Support.
+If the warning persists, flying is not recommended and you need to contact Wingtra Support, sending pictures of the propellers and motors from the front and side.
 In the critical level, flying is not permitted until the issue is addressed.